pingcap/community/special-interest-groups/sig-expr/README.md

 # Expression Special Interest Group(Expr SIG)

-Expression SIG covers the tidb expression implementations.
-We are focused on the development and maintenance of the TiDB [Function and Operator](https://pingcap.com/docs/dev/reference/sql/functions-and-operators/reference/) behavior and their dependencies, including but not limited to:
+Expression SIG covers TiDB expression implementations.
+We are focused on the development and maintenance of the TiDB [Function and Operator](https://pingcap.com/docs/dev/reference/sql/functions-and-operators/reference/) , including but not limited to:

-* Support new features.
+* Supporting new features.
-* Improve the performance.
+* Improving the performance.
-* Fix the bugs.
+* Fixing bugs.

 ## Roles and Organization Management